-^{}Advanced science courses have pre-requisite requirements.
+\Advanced science courses have pre-requisite requirements.
 Science courses may be repeated once only.
 A grade of "C" or better is required in all science and nursing courses.
+BIO 2514, 2524, and 2924 will be accepted only if completed within the last five years.